 MU 332.
-Teaching Music in the Secondary School (3)
+Teaching Music in the Secondary School (2)

 Strategies appropriate to this subject field, instrumental/choral materials and tools, curricular structure common to this subject in the secondary school.
 Activities and music of various cultural groups will be explored.
-Micro-teaching and other simulated experiences are included.
-Prerequisite: Junior classification.
-Co-requisite: ED 351.
+Includes opportunities for students to observe and teach a minimum of 20 hours in a secondary classroom Prerequisite: Junior classification.
+Co-requisite: ED 343.
 (See ED 354).